pocomane/brewed-in-the-apocalypse/bita.md

 cast a fireball...", so I try to cast one to hurt the troll, moving the hand in the air...

-Scenarist - No, no wait, the move is there to say what normaly happens when casting a fireball, but you have to be a Red Mage to cast a fireball.
-You are an Archer, so if you want you can just trhow an arrow...
+Scenarist - No, no wait, the move is there to say what normally happens when casting a fireball, but you have to be a Red Mage to cast a fireball.
+You are an Archer, so if you want you can just throw an arrow...
 ```

 In general the players can not repeat the same move again and again searching
 for best results.
-The core check mechanics already discorages this since every
+The core check mechanics already discourages this since every
 non-optimal result gives the scenarist the chance to add some trouble for the
 player.
 However the scenarist should just disallowing it until there is a
 significant change in the situation, unless is the fiction itself that demands
 for a repetitive action.

 ```
-Bob - I failed before, but I want try again to convice her.
+Bob - I failed before, but I want try again to convince her.

 Scenarist - There is nothing changed in the situation, she will still refuse.
 So you can not do it again for now